Jerry Springer: Jerry Springer (1991–2018)

-In 2005, a UK version of the show aired on Britain's ITV network titled The Springer Show.
-A subdued and more tongue-in-cheek version of the US show, it beat its talk-show rival Trisha Goddard five to one in the ratings.
+In 2005, a UK version of the show aired on Britain's ITV network, titled The Springer Show.
+A subdued and more tongue-in-cheek version of the US show, it beat its rival Trisha Goddard five to one in the ratings.

-The VH1 "celebreality" series The Springer Hustle, which took a look at how Jerry Springer is produced, premiered in April 2007.
+The VH1 "celebreality" series The Springer Hustle, which examined the production of Jerry Springer, premiered in April 2007.

 In April 2015, Springer debuted The Jerry Springer Podcast on his website, JerrySpringer.com.
 He later partnered with Westwood One to stream the podcast.
 It was also broadcast in the UK on Talkradio, on Sundays at midnight.
-Springer was the second American talk show host to travel to Cuba, after Conan O'Brien, for The Jerry Springer Podcast.
+Springer was the second American talk show host to travel to Cuba (after Conan O'Brien) for The Jerry Springer Podcast.
 The podcast ended in 2022.

-On July 26, 2018, Jerry Springer aired its final episode in syndication after 27 seasons before it began airing reruns on The CW on September 10, 2018.
+On July 26, 2018, Jerry Springer aired its final episode in syndication after 27 seasons, before it began airing reruns on The CW on September 10.

 Judge Jerry (2019–2022)

 Springer debuted a new courtroom show, Judge Jerry, on September 9, 2019.
 The show gave him the opportunity to host a more "grown-up" program and to use his law school education.
 On March 9, 2022, the series was canceled after three seasons with its final episode airing on August 22, 2022.